VishalPrem1994/Flipkart-GRID-Challenge/README.md

 # Flipkart GRID Challenge

 My Submission for the competition conducted by flipkart in Feb 2019 for object localisation on a datset that they gave.
 The competition format was similar to Kaggle.
+Was able to reach upto Level 3 but was not shorlisted for the final round.

 ## CONTEST STAGES